 - Setting targets to deliver efficiencies in line with key performance indicators

 - Monitoring the use of resources (gas, water, electricity, paper etc.) at Town Council properties, with a view to reducing consumption year on year

 The Burnham Evolution Business Plan was written with an aim of securing significant funding from the Government’s Coastal Communities Fund.
 Unfortunately, Burnham-on-Sea’s application to that fund was unsuccessful.
-However, the Burnham Evolution Partnership was able to work with Sedgemoor District Council to apply for different smaller pots of funding to allow it to undertake most of the projects in the Business Plan.
+However, the Burnham Evolution Partnership was able to work with the former Sedgemoor District Council to apply for different smaller pots of funding to allow it to undertake most of the projects in the Business Plan.
 Furthermore, it was successful in its application to the Hinkley Point C Community Impact Mitigations Fund and was awarded £350,000 for improvement works to the esplanade areas and to undertake refurbishment works to the Princess Theatre.

 Minutes of the council meeting at which the full detail of the Burnham Evolution Plan was unanimously agreed: 06 2018 Town Council Minutes – Jun 18th – extraordinary

 Other Sources of Funding

 A number of Government funds have required district councils to promote a location for consideration.
 It has been unfortunate that neither Burnham-on-Sea or Highbridge have been promoted to receive funding these sources: such as, the Heritage Fund, High Street Fund or Towns Fund.